Oxford Computer Training (OCT) Terms and Conditions

 Customer feedback is often published to our testimonials page.
 We never reveal a customer’s full name or company name unless given specific permission to do so.
 We only ever use a customer’s first name, initial or surname, job title and country, eg: Joe B, IT Manager, Oxford, UK.

 - to correct typos and spellings in any customer feedback we publish

 - not to publish comments, nor to include ratings in statistical analysis, that relate to things that are outside our control, for example issues with catering at a venue provided by the customer (however, be assured that such matters will be acted upon – and of course catering and facilities are our responsibility on public courses)

-- not to publish comments, nor to include ratings in statistical analysis, from students who do not meet or complete the pre-requisites for a course, or who fail to complete the course
+- not to publish comments, nor to include ratings in statistical analysis, from students who do not meet the pre-requisites for, or do not complete, the course concerned